yaninavoda/afterparty-streetcode/README.md

 #### Step 1

-- :fire: To implement an urgent change, a Hotfix branch is created off the `developer` branch to test and implement the fix.
+- :fire: To implement an urgent change, a Hotfix branch is created off the `develop` branch to test and implement the fix.

 #### Step 2

-- :dancer: Once it’s complete, the Hotfix is merged with the `developer` branch.
+- :dancer: Once it’s complete, the Hotfix is merged with the `develop` branch.

 ### Issue flow